turbot/guardrails-docs/docs/runbooks/enterprise-install/installing-te/index.md

 ### Installation Fails or Takes Too Long

-Check the CloudFormation events tab for errors or issues.
+Check the CloudFormation stack events tab for errors.
+If there are any errors, create a support ticket and include a screenshot of the errors.

 ### Parameters Need Adjustment